-By bus it takes 11 to 13 hours to travel 746 km from Bangkok to Bueng Kan depending upon which bus service you use.
-Most services on this route travel overnight.
+By bus it takes 11 to 12 hours to travel 746 km from Bangkok to Bueng Kan depending upon which bus service you use.
+All services on this route travel overnight.

-There two companies operating direct bus services from Bangkok to Bueng Kan whose tickets are available for purchase online.
+There are currently 4 direct bus services a day from Bangkok to Bueng Kan available to book online.